 Salon Du The is another cafe located on-premises offering a range of drinks, mocktails and snacks.
 The Pavilion is located right next to the Boiler room commanding great views of the Valley.
 Shop for interesting gifts, memorabilia, gourmet food items and Hydro Majestic branded clothing at the Pavilion.
 I decided to enjoy hot pies with coffee before heading over to the Blackheath.

-The theme of the Salon borrows rich colours and motif from Chinese culture, a remnant of early last century obsessions with the orient.
+The theme of the Salon borrows rich colours and motifs from Chinese culture, a remnant of early last century obsessions with the orient.
 The choice of decorations and design patterns shows the early motivation for designing this venue.
 The themes are still prominent in recent renovations.
 A mix of cocktails including Foy's drink and Hydro Majestic 1904 revives the tradition and memories of the early years of this amazing establishment.

 The town of Blackheath is the gateway to Megalaong Valley.
 A 25 km drive from Blackheath to Megalong Valley is an interesting detour if you have more time to yourself.
 A cafe at the bottom of the valley offers amazing breakfast and scones with fresh cream.